• Home

 Module 1: High-Fidelity Signal Processing for Land and Ocean

-• Satellite architecture: XCO₂ retrieval physics (OCO-2/3, GOSAT) and SIF as a proxy for GPP
+• Understanding satellite retrieval physics (OCO-2/3, GOSAT) and using SIF as a proxy for GPP

-• Error characterization: averaging kernels, column-to-surface biases, cloud/aerosol contamination
+• Characterizing errors including averaging kernels, column-to-surface biases, and atmospheric contamination

-• Ocean drivers: linking pCO₂ with SST, salinity, and wind vectors (including reanalysis inputs)
+• Linking pCO₂ dynamics with SST, salinity, and wind vectors (including reanalysis datasets)

-• Lab (“L2 to L3”): Ingest OCO-2 swaths and SOCAT in-situ data, perform bias correction, and run co-location analysis in Python/Xarray
+• Lab (“L2 to L3”): Ingest OCO-2 swath data and SOCAT in-situ observations, apply bias correction, and perform co-location analysis in Python/Xarray

 Module 2: Flux Inversion and Budget Estimation